apache/doris-website/ecosystem/kettle.md

 under the License.
 -->

-# Kettle Doris Plugin
+## Kettle Doris Plugin

-[Kettle](https://pentaho.com/) doris stream load plug-in is used to write data from other data sources to Doris through Stream Load in Kettle.
+[Kettle](https://pentaho.com/) Doris Plugin is used to write data from other data sources to Doris through Stream Load in Kettle.

 This plug-in uses the Stream Load function of Doris to import data.
 It needs to be used in conjunction with the Kettle service.